Hannah Palmer Spills Out Of Dangerously High-Cut Red Swimsuit

 One fan told Hannah that she could make a trash bag look sexy.

-That could be the case.
+That could indeed be the case.
 It seems that Hannah manages to look fantastic in everything she wears.
 This summer has seen her wearing some alluring outfits ranging from sultry dresses to flirty shorts.
 However, it seems as though the stunner prefers to be in a bikini.

-When Hannah models one-piece bathing suits like she did on Wednesday, she still looks as gorgeous as she ever has.
+When Hannah models one-piece bathing suits as she did on Wednesday, she still looks as gorgeous as she ever has.
 As The Inquisitr previously reported, the model recently rocked a one-piece thong bathing suit.

 Fans wanting to keep up with Hannah can follow her Instagram account.